plesubc/presentation/html/Markdown/2023-10-25_Intro_Data.md

 Note:

 As everyone knows, data isn't a neatly categorized thing.
 The data group also works with these other groups as applicable, some more than others.

 ---

-## Some questions we get asked

-Note:

-Add questions here

----